dsp2003/clef/README.md

 + [N] Emerald can be crafted from 2 Emerald Ore in Alloy Furnace

++ [N] Emerald Glass can be crafted from 2 Fine Sand (or Sand) blocks and 1 Emerald Ore in Alloy Furnace

++ [N] Emerald Block can be crafted from 2 Emeralds (or 4 Emerald Ore) in Crafting Table

 + [N] Emerald Drill and Emerald Pickaxe can be crafted from Emeralds in Metalwork Station and the Replicator (Sci-Fi Anvil)

 + [R] All pickaxes (except Stone Pickaxe) and drills have EK's durability values (which means they won't break so fast), block radius, tile damage and material costs (except pixel requirements):